-We have audited the consolidated financial statements of Northern Savings Credit Union, which comprise consolidated statement of financial position as at December 31, 2023, and the consolidated statements of comprehensive income, changes in members' equity and cash flows for the year ended December 31, 2023, and notes to the financial statements, including material accounting policy information.
+We have audited the consolidated financial statements of Northern Savings Credit Union, which comprise consolidated statement of financial position as at December 31, 2024, and the consolidated statements of comprehensive income, changes in members' equity and cash flows for the year ended December 31, 2024, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Northern Savings Credit Union as at December 31, 2023, and its consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Northern Savings Credit Union as at December 31, 2024, and its consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards and International Accounting Standards as issued by the International Accounting Standards Board (IASB) and Interpretations (collectively IFRS Accounting Standards).